xx-adeline/CEIA/README.md

 <img src="images\CEIA.jpg"  />

-Official implementation of the following paper(https://arxiv.org/pdf/2407.06611):
+Official implementation of the following paper:

-CEIA: CLIP-Based Event-Image Alignment for Open-World Event-Based Understanding by Wenhao Xu, Wenming Weng, Yueyi Zhang, and Zhiwei Xiong.
+[CEIA: CLIP-Based Event-Image Alignment for Open-World Event-Based Understanding](https://arxiv.org/pdf/2407.06611) by Wenhao Xu, Wenming Weng, Yueyi Zhang, and Zhiwei Xiong.
 In ECCV workshop 2024.

 ## Dataset:
 See the files in the `Data\misc` folder for the dataset structure.